rails/rails/guides/source/active_support_core_extensions.md

 delegate :table_name, :to => 'self.class'
 ```

-WARNING: If the +:prefix+ option is +true+ this is less generic, see below.
+WARNING: If the `:prefix` option is `true` this is less generic, see below.

-By default, if the delegation raises +NoMethodError+ and the target is +nil+ the exception is propagated.
-You can ask that +nil+ is returned instead with the +:allow_nil+ option:
+By default, if the delegation raises `NoMethodError` and the target is `nil` the exception is propagated.
+You can ask that `nil` is returned instead with the `:allow_nil` option:

 ```ruby
 delegate :name, :to => :profile, :allow_nil => true
 ```

-With +:allow_nil+ the call +user.name+ returns +nil+ if the user has no profile.
+With `:allow_nil` the call `user.name` returns `nil` if the user has no profile.

-The option +:prefix+ adds a prefix to the name of the generated method.
+The option `:prefix` adds a prefix to the name of the generated method.
 This may be handy for example to get a better name:

 ```ruby
 delegate :street, :to => :address, :prefix => true
 ```

-The previous example generates +address_street+ rather than +street+.
+The previous example generates `address_street` rather than `street`.

-WARNING: Since in this case the name of the generated method is composed of the target object and target method names, the +:to+ option must be a method name.
+WARNING: Since in this case the name of the generated method is composed of the target object and target method names, the `:to` option must be a method name.

 A custom prefix may also be configured: